-- In a non stick pan take one tablespoon oil and shallow fry the paneer (cut into triangles) till both sides turn light golden in color.
+- In a non-stick, pan take one tablespoon oil and shallow fry the paneer (cut into triangles) till both sides turn light golden in colour.

 - Once the paneer pieces are golden, transfer them in a bowl containing water.
 Make sure all pieces are dipped inside water.

-- In another pan heat the remaining butter and two teaspoon oil, cook pureed mixture for two minutes.
+- In another pan heat the remaining butter and two teaspoons oil, cook pureed mixture for two minutes.

 - Add half a cup of water and stir well.